sumatrapdfreader/sumatrapdf/src/ucrt/readme.txt

 ucrt (micro crt) is a BSD-licensed library for creating smaller Windows executables.
-It does that by implementing a smaller crt library than the one shipping with Visual Studio.
+It does that by implementing a smaller crt library than the one included with Visual Studio.

 It's a work in progress.
 It works for some programs, it might not work for others.
 It has only been tried with 32bit programs.

-How much do can you save?
+How much can you save?
 -------------------------

 Using ucrt on an example program of mine shaved ~60kB from final executable size.
-It might be slightly different for you.
+It might be different for you.

 How to use it my program?
 -------------------------

+Crt stands for C runtime and implements the C standard library functions like malloc(), printf() etc. as well as low-level support for C++, like exception handling.

 When you compile a C/C++ program with Visual Studio, you have 2 choices:
 a) dynamically link with its crt dll and ship the whole dll with your